 - T-Mobile West LLC v.
 City and County of San Francisco, No. S238001 (Cal.): Argued before the Supreme Court of California on behalf of Appellants seeking to overturn a San Francisco ordinance restricting use of public rights of way by wireless carriers.
 If successful, the case will limit the ability of local jurisdictions to prevent wireless carriers in California from deploying new facilities.

 - Montgomery County, MD v.
-US, No 15-1240 (4th Cir.): Represents Intervenor CTIA in defending the FCC’s Infrastructure Order, which interprets and implements limitations on local authority to deny wireless facility siting requests.
+US, No 15-1240 (4th Cir.): Represented Intervenor CTIA in successful defense of FCC rules implementing Section 6409 of the Spectrum Act, which imposed limitations on local authority to deny wireless facility siting requests.

 - State of Tennessee v.
-FCC, No. 15-3291 (6th Cir.): Represents the State of Tennessee in a challenge to the FCC’s rules prohibiting states from regulating broadband provision by their municipalities.
+FCC, No. 15-3291 (6th Cir.): Argued on behalf of the State of Tennessee in a successful challenge to the FCC’s rules prohibiting states from regulating broadband provision by their municipalities.

 - CTIA v.
 City and County of San Francisco, No. 11-17707 (9th Cir.): Represented the wireless industry in a major First Amendment and preemption challenge to the City of San Francisco’s requirement that retailers display health warnings at the point of sale for wireless phones.
 The team succeeded in securing an injunction against enforcement of San Francisco’s law from the Ninth Circuit.